banner image

 How does EMDR work?

-EMDR therapy is an integrative psychotherapy method that uses a technique called bilateral stimulation to repeatedly activate opposite sides of the brain.
+EMDR therapy uses bilateral stimulation to repeatedly activate opposite sides of the brain.
 Therapists often use eye movements to facilitate bilateral stimulation.
-These eye movements mimic the period of sleep referred to as rapid eye movement or REM sleep, and this portion of sleep is frequently considered to be the time when the mind processes the recent events in the person’s life.
+These eye movements mimic the period of sleep referred to as rapid eye movement or REM sleep, and this portion of sleep is frequently considered to be the time when the mind processes events in the person’s life.

 EMDR seems to help the brain reprocess the trapped memories in such a way that normal information processing is resumed.
 Therapists often use EMDR to help clients uncover and process beliefs that developed as the result of relational traumas, or childhood abuse and/or neglect.
 For a more detailed explanation please visit the EMDR Institute, Inc.